-Customer Group Customers served annually Potential customers annually All Virginians (Served based on 2006 VBPD Program performance report; Potential based on 2005 U.S. Census American Community Survey.
-2,000,000 7,333,000 Consumer and Advocacy Organizations (based on VBPD Contact list) 275 275 Federal Administration on Developmental Disabilities and Other DD Councils 56 56 General Assembly Members 140 140 Governor and Executive Branch Agencies 36 36 State, Regional, and local service providers/agencies (based on VBPD contact list) 2,600 2,600 Virginians with Developmental Disabilities (served based on minimum 75% requirement that persons served through Board grant activities have a developmental disabilityrange from 75-100%; potential based on 2005 U.S. Census estimates & national prevalence rates) 1,200 132,000 Virginians with Disabilities (served based on 2006 VBPD program performance report; potential based on 2005 U.S. Census estimates & national prevalence rates) 1,600 1,330,000
+Customer Group Customers served annually Potential customers annually All Virginians (served based on 2008 VBPD Program Performance Report; potential based on 2008 U.S. Census estimates.)
+1,900,000 7,769,000 Consumer and Advocacy Organizations (based on VBPD contact list) 275 275 Federal Administration on Developmental Disabilities and Other DD Councils 55 56 General Assembly Members 140 140 Governor and Executive Branch Agencies 36 36 State, Regional, and local service providers/agencies (based on VBPD contact list) 2,600 2,600 Virginians with Developmental Disabilities (servedsee note belowbased on minimum 75% requirement that persons served through Board grant activities have a developmental disability; potential based on 2008 U.S. Census estimates & national prevalence rates) 1,800 140,000 Virginians with Disabilities (served based on VBPD performance reports & constituent lists, includes directly served by VBPD or grantees, not all affected by promoted policy/practice changes; potential based on 2008 U.S. Census estimates & national prevalence rates) 2,400 1,410,000 self-reporting and are affected by educational, economic, cultural, social, and privacy factors.
+As public awareness of disability issues and requirements and availabilities of services and supports rises and additional sources of data are developed related to providing those services and supports, the reportable number of potential customers can also be expected to rise.
+For example, the number of self-reported people with disabilities rose significantly following media coverage of the signing of the Americans with Disabilities Act and following the Supreme Court's Olmstead decision.
+It may also rise substantially if health care reform extends coverage to the uninsured and subsequent health care services result in the identification of previously undiagnosed or undisclosed disabilities.